zuozhenggh/learning-library/data-management-library/security/data-safe/workshops/freetier/prerequisites-for-the-free-tier.md

 This lab describes the steps that you need to take prior to starting the Oracle Data Safe Workshop when using an Oracle Cloud Free Tier account.
 The steps assume that you are the tenancy administrator.

 If you already have an Oracle Cloud Free Tier account, you can skip step 1.
-Be sure to enable Oracle Data Safe and create a compartment.

 **Note** The Oracle Data Safe service is not available to you if your Free Tier trial period has ended and you are now using Always Free resources.